jonaird/demo_app/README.md

  to your `pubspec.yaml` file under `dev_dependencies` in your main project folder and boom!
 You're done.

- Make sure that you create your main Flutter app project with Swift enabled.
+ Make sure that you call these methods asynchronously and create your main Flutter app project with Swift enabled.